Blueberry mosaic associated virus: Structure

-The blueberry mosaic associated ophiovirus virion is described as a nonenveloped nucleocapsid.
+Blueberry mosaic associated virus's virion is described as a nonenveloped nucleocapsid.
 It is a naked filamentous nucleocapsid that can form circles making the open form of the virus or can form a pseudo-linear duplex form that forms the collapsed form of the virus.
 The nucleocapsid is 3 nm in diameter and 700 to 2000 nm long, pseudo-linear duplex are about 9-10 nm in diameter.
-Ophiovirdae are composed of 3 to 4 RNA segments, with each segment being individually encapsulated.
+Aspiviridae are composed of 3 to 4 RNA segments, with each segment being individually encapsulated.
 In the case of B1MaV, there are three RNA segments, and therefore each segment is encapsulated by a nucleocapsid protein.
 Each encapsulated structure contains a viral and viral complementary RNA strand (vRNA and vcRNA).
 The population structure is highly conserved in B1MaV as a result of low genetic diversity among isolates of the virus.

 Genome

 The genome is a linear segmented genome that is 11,467 nucleotides long and is composed of three negative single strand RNA sequences.
 RNA one is the longest RNA sequence and contains two open reading frames (ORFs) that encode two proteins.
 The proteins encoded include a 23 kDa protein that has an unknown function and a 272 kDa RdRp (RNA-dependent RNA polymerase) replicase.
-The presence of these two ORFs in the largest RNA strand and the two ORF's having the same polarity is a key genomic feature of Ophioviridae.
+The presence of these two ORFs in the largest RNA strand and the two ORF's having the same polarity is a key genomic feature of Aspiviridae.
 The RdRp encoded has five conserved motifs (A-E).
-The SDD sequence which is a characteristic sequence for segmented negative strand RNA viruses such as Ophiovirdae is found in motif C of the RdRp.
+The SDD sequence which is a characteristic sequence for segmented negative strand RNA viruses such as Aspiviridae is found in motif C of the RdRp.
 RNA 2 encodes for a 58 kDa movement protein that is thought to also be involved in the suppression of post transcriptional gene silencing.
 RNA 3 encodes 50 kDa nucleocapsid protein.

 The 5’ terminal sequences are not conserved between RNA transmissions, but all of the 5’ termini fold into conserved stem-loop structures.
 These structures are likely involved in packaging of the genomic RNAs into their capsid or in long-distance interactions for transcription and translation.
 The 3’ terminal of all three RNAs are identical and conserved.
 The conserved nucleotide sequence is ‘AAUAUC’.

-Ophiovirdae have a G+C content is 32.3-39.8%.
-The genome of Ophiovirdae is typically 11.3-12.5 kilobytes long.
+Aspiviridae have a G+C content is 32.3-39.8%.
+The genome of Aspiviridae is typically 11.3-12.5 kilobytes long.
 These viral RNA sequences appear in higher concentrations in symptomatic leaves then in asymptomatic leaves of the same plant.

 Replication cycle

 Entry into cell

-Ophiovirdae travel from cell to cell in a plant via plasmodesmata and often alter the flexibility of the plasmodesmata by affecting proteins such as movement proteins of the virus.
+Aspiviridae travel from cell to cell in a plant via plasmodesmata and often alter the flexibility of the plasmodesmata by affecting proteins such as movement proteins of the virus.
 The movement proteins that the virus encodes in RNA 2, often effect cellular mechanisms for transport to distant tissues in the plant.
 B1MaV has nuclear localization signals within its protein sequences.
 These amino acid sequences tag the protein for import into the cell's nucleus via nuclear transport mechanisms of the cell.